brutalsam96/s21_stringplus/README.md

 ## Information

-The C programming language has a set of functions implementing operations on strings (character strings and byte strings) in its standard library.
-Various operations, such as copying, concatenation, tokenization and searching are supported.
-For character strings, the standard library uses the convention that strings are null-terminated: a string of n characters is represented as an array of n + 1 elements, the last of which is a "NULL" character. \
+The C language has a set of functions that implement operations on strings (character strings and byte strings) in its standard library.
+Various operations such as copy, concatenate, tokenize, and search are supported.
+For strings, the standard library uses the convention that strings are null-terminated: a string of n characters is represented as an array of n + 1 elements, the last of which is a "NULL" character.

-The only support for strings in the programming language proper is that the compiler translates quoted string constants into null-terminated strings.
+The only support for strings in the actual programming language is that the compiler translates quoted string constants to null-terminated strings.

 ### string.h Types